By Apollo 24|7, Published on- 29 December 2022 & Updated on - 21 February 2023

 Home Care: Women trying to conceive can follow simple steps at home to help them with fertility.

 Diet and Supplements: A diet rich in healthy fats and greens should be ideal for women trying to conceive.
 Iron deficiency is common in women, so an iron-rich diet is recommended.
-Including of leafy green vegetables, flax seeds, nuts, sesame and legumes in daily diet becomes a must.
+Including leafy green vegetables, flax seeds, nuts, sesame, and legumes in the daily diet has become a must.

 Get Enough Rest: Rest is vital for men and women because stress can affect sexual drive, influencing the chances of getting pregnant.

-Medication can increase testosterone levels and treat erectile dysfunction and other related fertility problems for men.
+Medication like Anastrozole and Letrozole can increase testosterone levels and treat erectile dysfunction and other related fertility problems for men.

 Surgical Treatment: Sometimes, surgery is needed to correct structural issues.
 For instance, surgery can remove uterine fibroids, treat endometriosis, or remove the blockage of fallopian tubes.